cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 visible.
 On Palm OS 3.5 and above it is sufficient to switch the launcher category.

+On rare ocassions the installation catches PalmOS on the wrong foot and crashes the emulator.
+In this case you can simply resume the session and retry the installation.

 # State saves

 Cloudpilot automatically saves the emulator state every second while the